f5devcentral/f5-rseries-training/docs/rseries_f5os_configuration_backup_and_restore.rst

 Restore Using the API
 ---------------------

-To restore the F5OS confd database use the following API call:
+To restore the F5OS configuration database use the following API call:

 .. code-block:: bash

     POST https://{{Appliance1_IP}}:8888/restconf/data/openconfig-system:system/f5-database:database/f5-database:config-restore

+The body/payload must include the test below to specifiy the file to be restored:

 .. code-block:: json